-BUS 555 - ESG Investing
+BUSS 555 - ESG Investing

 This course examines the valuation of sustainability from the investor and manager perspective.
-This course emphasizes current day measures of sustainability and long-term firm performance.
+This course emphasizes current day measures of sustainability and long term firm performance.
 Sustainable Responsible Investing and Environmental Social Governance (ESG) valuation are two key components of this course.
-Prerequisites & Notes Offered: Spring odd years Credits: 3 providers.
+Prerequisites & Notes Offered: Spring semester (Odd years) Credits: 3

+BUSS 559 - Healthcare Finance

+This course provides an opportunity for students to study and apply key financial management activities within health care organizations.
+The emphasis is on macro-financial elements which internally and externally affect health care providers.
 An emphasis will be placed on operating, capital and cash budgeting, reimbursement systems, and capital decision making.
 Topics include the utilization of financial data for evaluation, measurement, and decision making to ensure financial viability.
-Prerequisites & Notes Offered: Spring & Summer Credits: 3
+Prerequisites & Notes Offered: Spring semester and summer as needed.
+Credits: 3

-BUS 559 - Healthcare Finance

-This course provides an opportunity for students to study and apply key financial management activities within health care organizations.
-The emphasis is on macro-financial elements which internally and externally affect health care

-BUS 560 - Organizational Dynamics
+BUSS 560 - Organizational Dynamics